Supporting Educational Needs – Information Report 2018/19

 - Educational Psychology

-- SENSS, who support children with communication and language, sensory needs
+- SENSS, who support children with communication and language, sensory needs and physical needs

 - Communication and interaction specialist teachers working to support ASD pupils